 ArrayStar is a powerful application within Lasergene Genomics Suite that supports the analysis of a wide range of workflows from evaluating global gene expression experiments, to comparing sequence variation across large groups of genomic samples, to analyzing RNA-Seq, ChIP-Seq, CNV, miRNA, and combined projects assembled by SeqMan NGen.
 Analyze variants using assembly projects and/or SNP data from SeqMan NGen and SeqMan Pro, or import oligonucleotide microarray and spotted array data to use ArrayStar's microarray functionality.
 ArrayStar offers statistical tools in conjunction with graphically rich visualizations to isolate gene or variant sets of interest and identify their biological significance.
-Genes of interest can then be sent to GenVision Pro to create and export publication-ready images of your data.
+Gene sets of interest can then be sent to GenVision Pro to create and export publication-ready images of your data.

 “We just got some exciting results with ArrayStar over the weekend-I cannot tell how important that program is to our research!”